How Much Does a Pool House Cost to Build?

 • Install the pool house at the same time as the pool.
 If you’re already budgeting for inground pool cost, it may be cheaper to ask the contractor to include a pool house in the quote.

 Professional pool house contractors know the ins and outs of the job, so it’s natural for a homeowner to let them take the lead.
-However, building a pool house is a big financial investment that a homeowner shouldn’t undertake without a basic understanding of the project.
-Homeowners can consider asking the following key questions before hiring a contractor to ensure the pool house installation will be completed on time, on budget, and with proper safety precautions.
+However, building a pool house is a big financial investment, so it’s worth asking a few key questions before hiring a contractor to ensure the pool house installation will be completed on time, on budget, and with proper safety precautions.

 • What is your work schedule?